websauna/websauna/README.rst

 Build fast, reach high
 ----------------------

 Websauna stands on the shoulders of `Python programming language <https://python.org>`_ and `Pyramid web framework <http://docs.pylonsproject.org/projects/pyramid/en/latest/>`_.
 It uses `SQLAlchemy <http://sqlalchemy.org/>`_ modelling for data and business logic with automatic admin interface generation.
-Polished project scaffold and getting started tutorial allow a seasoned Python developer to roll out a custom web service within few hours - being a turn key solution for the first prototype that can be later iterated on.
+Polished integration, project scaffold and getting started tutorial allow a seasoned Python developer to roll out a custom web service within few hours - being a turn key solution for the first prototype that can be later iterated on.

 Security
 --------